merchise-autrement/odoo/openerp/jobs.rst

    Run a method of a given model in the background.

-   :param model: The name of model.
+   :param model: The name of model, a recordset (an instance of Model) or a
+		 subclass of Model.

    :param cr: The cursor.
 You may pass a string with the name of the
               database.